DS-jr/Telegram-Bot-Picture-Generator/README.md

 # Telegram-Bot-Showing-Dog-Images

-This bot sends a dog picture when you enter /go command.<br>
+This Telegram bot sends a dog picture when you enter /go command.<br>

 <h2>What is used</h2>
 <ul>